smartcontractkit/documentation/docs/External Adapters/developers.md

 * <a href="https://github.com/smartcontractkit/external-adapters-js" target="_blank">Official Chainlink External Adapter Monorepo (NodeJS)</a>

-Once created, you can submit your adapter repo to <a href="https://market.link/profile/adapters" target="_blank">Chainlink Market</a>, so node operators can find and start using it.

 ### Requesting Data

 When an external adapter receives a request from the Chainlink node, the JSON payload will include the following objects: